Treaty of San Germano: Negotiations

 The initiative for peace had not come from Gregory, but from Frederick and probably also some members of the college of cardinals.
 In October 1229, the Roman Senate bypassed Gregory and opened negotiations with Frederick.
 On 4 November, Cardinal Thomas of Capua arrived in Aquino to open negotiations on behalf of the pope.
 On 10 November, Gregory gave Cardinal John of Colonna the power to absolve Frederick of his excommunication.
-The same day he informed hi ally, the Lombard League, that he had opened negotiations.
+The same day he informed his ally, the Lombard League, that he had opened negotiations.
 On 11 November, he wrote to Frederick formally expressing his desire to accept him back into the church and make peace.

 Thomas and John were the main papal negotiators.
 The letters and registers of Thomas are an important source for the process.
 Even so, he frequently refers to information that could only be shared orally.
 Frederick's negotiators were the Teutonic grand master Hermann von Salza, Archbishop Lando of Reggio and Archbishop Marinus of Bari.
 The negotiations were protracted, with embassies moving back and forth between the papal and imperial courts.
 Rains, however, left the roads in a poor state, impeding travel.

 In February 1230, the Lombard League object to the negotiations.
 In March, Thomas informed Gregory that Frederick might give him what he wanted if he only lifted the excommunication immediately.
 In the end, the German princes intervened on behalf of Frederick to save the negotiations.
 In April 1230, however, to prevent him from taking part in the negotiations, Gregory renewed the excommunication of Rainald of Urslingen, who had led the invasion of the Papal States.

 In May 1230, the papal representatives were prepared to lift Frederick's excommunication if the emperor only recognized papal possession of Gaeta and Sant'Agata dei Goti.
 He refused.
 A formula acceptable to both parties was finally agreed on 9 July.